ronakupadhyaya/Horizons-week-05/README.md

 This has the user profile data like username, email, display name The second part is the list of the users you follow.
 The third part is the users that follow you.
-For this, use getFollowers from your model
+For this, use getFollows from your model

 ### Viewing ALL the Profiles 👸👸👸 - `views/profiles.hbs`